The Sciences Behind CIRCLES

 Partners: University of Bologna (IT), Norwegian Veterinary Institute (NO), Eurovix (IT), University of Dundee (UK), MS Biotech (IT), University of Thessaloniki (GR), Luxembourg Centre for Systems Biomedicine (LU), Wellmicro (IT)

-CIRCLES partners will produce massive amount of data: in each food chain, many microbiomes will be sequenced and several parameters relevant for productivity, quality, safety and sustainability will be measured.
-Such a large volume of data requires accurate and scalable analyses to become knowledge suited to be translated into actionable interventions.
+CIRCLES partners produced massive amount of data: in each food chain, many microbiomes were sequenced and several parameters relevant for productivity, quality, safety and sustainability will be measured.
+Such a large volume of data required accurate and scalable analyses to become knowledge suited to be translated into actionable interventions.

-The challenge is to derive from data the optimal microbiome composition in each food chain and to design innovative microbiome-based interventions to improve food systems.
+The challenge was to derive from data the optimal microbiome composition in each food chain and to design innovative microbiome-based interventions to improve food systems.

-• The volume of data requires fast computation: CIRCLES exploits the Computerome facility available at the Technical University of Denmark
+- The volume of data requires fast computation: CIRCLES exploited the Computerome facility available at the Technical University of Denmark

-• Data complexity requires accurate computation: CIRCLES will implement the state-of-the-art procedures to characterize the composition of microbiomes at both qualitative and quantitative levels
+- Data complexity requires accurate computation: CIRCLES implemented the state-of-the-art procedures to characterize the composition of microbiomes at both qualitative and quantitative levels

-• The volume and complexity of data require innovative analysis paradigms: dimensionality reduction procedures will be adopted to extract a limited number of microbiome species or communities that significantly correlate with the indicators of productivity, quality, safety and sustainability
+- The volume and complexity of data require innovative analysis paradigms: dimensionality reduction procedures were adopted to extract a limited number of microbiome species or communities that significantly correlate with the indicators of productivity, quality, safety and sustainability

 Cutting-edge algorithms based on machine-learning approaches will be adopted to model the complex relationship between microbiomes and food chain parameters.